 - Using a pin to prick the egg before boiling – well, I don’t know if my holes were too big or if it just doesn’t work, but it was disastrous.
 The egg oozed out the ends.

-- Adding salt to the water – made no difference at all
+- Adding real salt to the water – made no difference at all

 - Letting the eggs age 2-3 weeks – Well, who wants to be sure they’ve set eggs aside in order to be able to have aged ones on hand every time you need or want boiled eggs.
 I didn’t try this one because I don’t have eggs to set aside for that long.
 Eggs just don’t hang around our house for long.
 I know from experience that older eggs work better because they have had time for the inner membrane to pull away from the shell due to evaporation.
 This usually begins to take place after 5 days, depending on how you store your eggs.